elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 Providing your own YouTube Data API Key through the extension's settings page is now required for this extension to work.
-Hopefully this will be resolved in the future, but currently the quota for the extensions shared API key has been restricted, for find more details about this issue [here](https://github.com/elliotwaite/thumbnail-rating-bar-for-youtube/issues/17).
+Hopefully this will be resolved in the future, but currently the quota for the extension's shared API key has been restricted, you can find more details about this issue [here](https://github.com/elliotwaite/thumbnail-rating-bar-for-youtube/issues/17).

 To get a free YouTube Data API key, follow these simple steps: